Contrast-Security-OSS/docs/content/installation/netcore/install/Supported-technology-netcore.md

 | Processor Architecture     | The agent can be used on both 32-bit and 64-bit systems.
 On 64-bit systems, you can use the agent to analyze both 32-bit and 64-bit web applications. |
 | Web Application Frameworks | ASP.NET Core (2.1.X, 2.2.X)              |

-When running on Windows, the following technologies aren't supported by the .NET Core agent at this time:
+When running on Windows, the following technologies are **not** supported by the .NET Core agent at this time:

 * Http.sys (formerly called WebListener).
 * Self-contained deployments.